saurabh-iprogrammer/iProgrammer-RN-android-location-enabler/README.md

 ### Installation

-`$ npm install react-native-android-location-enabler --save`
+`$ npm install iprogrammer-rn-android-location-enabler --save`

 Since ReactNative 0.60.0 and ReactNative Cli 2.0.0, no action is needed to add a native module.